joechred/BotLab/content/pages/projects/project-two.md

 date: '2021-12-20'
 client: Awesome client
 description: >-
-  Our AI chatbots enhance customer service by providing instant responses 24/7 and simplifying appointment bookings with tools like Calendly.
+  Custom AI chatbots enhance customer service by providing instant responses 24/7 and simplifying appointment bookings with tools like calendly.
 Streamline your operations and focus on growth with our intelligent solutions!
 featuredImage:
   type: ImageBlock
   url: /images/chatbot.jpg